In this MasterClass review, we’ll answer whether MasterClass is worth it and share our experience as a long-time user.

 MasterClass classes are taught by respected and renowned experts and celebrity instructors in a series of high-quality video lessons, typically with a supplemental workbook that can easily be downloaded and printed for further reference.

 Every course contains between 2 to 4 hours of video divided into single class lessons that are approximately 10 to 15 minutes long.

 In 2021, MasterClass rolled out a new learning feature called Sessions by MasterClass.
 Previously, if students wanted to expand their level of knowledge or want to ask questions, each class had its own individual online portal called “The Hub” where students could interact with other students and MasterClass moderators.

-The first question on everyone’s mind is: Is MasterClass for me?
+The first question on everyone’s mind is: Is MasterClass worth it?

-The short answer is, probably.
-Whether you’re looking to grow your acting skills with an online class from Natalie Portman or better your creative writing skills from a Margaret Atwood lecture, there is bound to be at least one MasterClass of the 150+ classes that are bound to teach you something.
+Whether you’re looking to sharpen your thinking skills with an online class from Neil deGrasse Tyson or better your creative writing skills from a Margaret Atwood lecture, there is bound to be at least one MasterClass of the 180+ offered that will teach you something.

 However, that’s not the main reason people sign up for MasterClass.
 Like most people, I don’t know what I don’t know.
 Therefore, I love the possibility of stumbling across a subject that I know little about and diving into 4 hours of video lessons that end up giving me a well-rounded understanding.

-In other words, MasterClass is best for curious minds who love to learn at their own pace.
+In other words, MasterClass is best for people who are eager to learn more and enjoy bettering themselves through knowledge.

 If you are someone who can spare a few hours a week and $8 a month to watch educational lectures on your Apple TV, Android TV, or an old-fashioned computer, then yes, MasterClass is probably for you.